MicrosoftDocs/ATADocs/ATPDocs/atp-capacity-planning.md

 # Azure ATP capacity planning
-This article helps you determine how many Azure ATP Sensors and standalone Sensors you need.
+This article helps you determine how many Azure ATP sensors and standalone sensors you need.

 > [!NOTE]
 > The sizing tool has two sheets - one for ATA and one for Azure ATP.
 Make sure you are on the correct sheet.

 ## Using the sizing tool
 The recommended and simplest way to determine capacity for your Azure ATP deployment is to use the [Azure ATP Sizing Tool](http://aka.ms/trisizingtool).
-Run the Azure ATP Sizing Tool and from the Excel file results, use the following fields to determine the Azure ATP capacity you need:
+Run the Azure ATP Sizing Tool and from the Excel file results, use the following fields to determine the memory and CPU that will be used by the sensor:

-- Azure ATP  Sensor: Match the **Busy Packets/sec** field in the Azure ATP  Sensor table in the results file to the **PACKETS PER SECOND** field in the [Azure ATP Standalone Sensor table](#azure-atp-sensor-sizing) or the [Azure ATP Sensor table](#azure-atp-standalone-sensor-sizing), depending on the [sensor type you choose](#choosing-the-right-sensor-type-for-your-deployment).
+- Azure ATP  sensor: Match the **Busy Packets/sec** field in the Azure ATP  sensor table in the results file to the **PACKETS PER SECOND** field in the [Azure ATP Standalone Sensor table](#azure-atp-sensor-sizing) or the [Azure ATP Sensor table](#azure-atp-standalone-sensor-sizing), depending on the [sensor type you choose](#choosing-the-right-sensor-type-for-your-deployment).

 ![Sample capacity planning tool](media/capacity tool.png)